Beginner's Guide to Making Mead

 Like a lot of brewed drinks, mead improves with age.
 How soon you decide to drink it is entirely up to you.
 We generally leave it for at least 3 months.
 If you decide to drink straight away, as some do, don't be surprised if the mead tastes different a couple of days after bottling.
 This could be Bottle Shock at work.

 If this sounds like a lot of work, don’t worry.
-It's easy, and the more you do it, the quicker you get at it.
+It really is easy and the more you do it, the quicker you get at it.
 The only hard and fast rules are: effective cleaning and sterilising, and using good quality honey.
 Beyond that, it's simply about finding the recipe that you like.

 Other Mead Making Inspiration